JonKing93/Github-Tutorial-Workshop/workshop/overview.md

 ### Additional Commits and Pushes

 It's worth noting that you only need to clone the repository once.
-Once you have a local copy, git will track all changes you make.
-So you can make additional commits and push them ad infinitum.
+Once you have a local copy, git will track all changes you make, so you can continue make additional commits and pushes quickly and efficiently.

 <img src="..\assets\images\continue.svg" alt="Making additional commits and pushes." style="width:100%;display:block">